Sign In Forgot Password

 FAQ: What distinguishes a traditional Lag B'Omer celebration from a secular humanist one?

-If you've never observed a secular Lag B'Omer before, you're in for a treat: Pack your s'mores fixins and best kebab skewers, because we're hitting the great outdoors for singing, dancing and an old fashioned cookout over a communal bonfire!
+If you've never participated in a secular humanistic Lag B'Omer before, you're in for a treat: Pack your s'mores fixins and best kebab skewers, because we're hitting the great outdoors for singing, dancing, and roasting snacks over a communal bonfire!

 Please note that a Discover Pass is required to access state parks.
 If you don't already have one, you can order a One-Day Pass online here for $11.50 or in-person at the park entrance for $10.